Deltares-research/HydroFlows/docs/user_guide/workflow/compose_workflow.rst

 In order to create multiple output files from a single set of input files (expand) or to create a single output file from multiple input files (reduce), special methods called ``ExpandMethod`` and ``ReduceMethod`` can be used, see :ref:`expand_reduce_methods`.

-For example, the :class:`~hydroflows.dummy.PrepareDummyEvents` method can be used to create multiple events for different return periods from a single time series.
+For example, the :class:`~workflowpy.methods._dummy.DummyPrepare` method can be used to create multiple events for different return periods from a single time series.
 The method has a ``wildcard`` parameter to define the wildcard name, while its values will be based on the ``rps`` parameter.
 Which input parameter is used for expanding or reducing depends on the method logic and is described in the method documentation.
 At initialization, an ``ExpandMethod`` stores the name and values as *expand* wildcard which are used to create multiple output files.

 .. ipython:: python

-    from hydroflows.dummy import PrepareDummyEvents
+    from workflowpy.methods._dummy import DummyPrepare

     # initialize new workflow
     wf = Workflow(